kisswiki/kisswiki/src/os/macos/drawbacks.md

 ## Alt-tab

 When installing new version, you don't have preview of windows.
 You need to close app or create new window in it. gitk which uses wish, needs to be reopened.

+## iTerm

+Change size of window splits can take couple of minutes.